akazukin5151/approportionment/webui/ROADMAP.md

 # refactor

-real time progress bar has significant overhead when there are many voters. either disable it by default or reduce overhead

 (lib): not all voters should follow a single strategy, but voters don't use different strategies in a uniform way. one sided strategy is more interesting to simulate. for now just have every voter follow a single strategy -- it's just that having a slider for proportion isn't the most ideal either, so don't spend too much time designing it.

 # features